Anurag Thakur

-Anurag Singh Thakur (born 24 October 1974) is an Indian politician from the Bharatiya Janata Party and a Member of Parliament in the Lok Sabha from Hamirpur, Himachal Pradesh.
-He is the current Minister of Sports, Youth Affairs and Minister of Information and Broadcasting in the Second Modi ministry.
+Captain Anurag Singh Thakur (born 24 October 1974) is an Indian politician from the Bharatiya Janata Party and a Member of Parliament in the Lok Sabha from Hamirpur, Himachal Pradesh.
+He was former Minister of Sports, Youth Affairs and Minister of Information and Broadcasting in the Second Modi ministry.
 His father, Prem Kumar Dhumal was a former Chief Minister of Himachal Pradesh.

 Previously, Thakur served as a Minister of State for Finance and Corporate Affairs.
 He was first elected to the Lok Sabha in May 2008 in a by poll as a candidate of the Bharatiya Janata Party.
 Coming from a political family of Himachal Pradesh, he is a long serving, four time Member of Parliament, being a member of 14th, 15th, 16th, and 17th Lok Sabha.

 Previously, he was the president of the Board of Control for Cricket in India (BCCI) from May 2015 to February 2017, and had to leave that position after the Supreme Court order on BCCI governance.

-On July 29, 2016, he became the first serving Member of Parliament from the BJP to become a regular commissioned officer in the Territorial Army.
+During his time as BCCI president he operated for some time from West Bengal.
+On 29 July 2016, he became the first serving Member of Parliament from the BJP to become a regular commissioned officer in the Territorial Army.